Protection against theft of the purse from the back pocket

 This looks better, because there is no thick dent in a (crowded) wallet.
 And it doesn't squeeze as one-sidedly when sitting for longer periods (numbness, back pain etc.) as it does when driving a car.

 Kevlar® is a registered trademark of the company DuPont™.

 It can be washed with water, dry-cleaned or be washed with a mild detergent at 30-40°C.

 Uncoated Kevlar® must be protected from UV radiation (e.g. sunlight), otherwise it will lose its strength.

 Coated Kevlar® is UV-resistant and water-repellent.

-Depending on the used outer material and on the expected load (duration and intensity of exposure) it may be advisable to use coated Kevlar®; it is a bit more expensive and a little harder to
+Depending on the upper material used and the expected exposure (duration and intensity of irradiation), it may be sensible to use coated Kevlar®; however, it is somewhat more expensive and somewhat more difficult to sew.